 - Keep your current job if you can and delay retirement.
 Or get a part-time job that helps you hang on longer before claiming benefits.

 - Hire a Certified Financial Planner to review your retirement plan, income and expenses with you.

 The IRS probably won’t disappear from your life when you retire.

-For instance, traditional tax-deferred retirement plans like 401(k)’s and IRAs allow you to contribute pretax money to the accounts with the understanding that Uncle Sam will get his cut when you draw from the accounts after retirement.
-To that end, those accounts require you to withdraw a minimum amount each year beginning in the year you turn 70½.
-If you don’t, you could be hit with a 50 percent penalty on the amount you should have withdrawn.
+For instance, traditional tax-deferred retirement plans like 401(k)s and IRAs require you to withdraw a minimum amount each year beginning in the year you turn 70½.
+If you don’t, you could be hit with a big penalty.

 Good planning, especially before retirement, can help manage the tax bite.
 One strategy, Stacy Johnson says, is to roll a portion of retirement savings into a Roth retirement plan, which has no minimum distribution requirements.
 Roth plans require taxes to be paid before money goes in.
 You withdraw the funds tax-free later.
 The strategies you use will depend on your income now and what you expect it to be after retirement.

 Take action: Make a plan — or get expert help making one — that takes taxable retirement income into account.